Latteralus/MCPClient/ChatPlan.md

 ## Conclusion

-The migration is progressing well with most core components now implemented.
-The service layer and UI components are working together seamlessly.
-The remaining work focuses on finalizing the application container, implementing the notification system, and conducting thorough testing.
+The migration continues to progress well with the core components now implemented.
+The service layer, context providers, UI components, and key admin interfaces are working together seamlessly.
+The remaining work focuses on completing the admin interface components, conducting thorough testing, and finalizing documentation.

-The architectural improvements have already significantly enhanced the application's security, performance, and maintainability.
+The architectural improvements have significantly enhanced the application's security, performance, and maintainability.
 The consistent use of context providers has simplified state management, while the robust error handling system ensures reliability even in edge cases.

-The HIPAA compliance aspects have been carefully addressed with proper encryption, audit logging, and PHI detection throughout the application.
+HIPAA compliance aspects have been carefully addressed with proper encryption, audit logging, and PHI detection throughout the application.